Water Intoxication in Infants: Symptoms & Treatments

 What Is Water Intoxication?

-In simple words, water intoxication or water toxemia in infants is a condition that occurs when the body becomes overhydrated by drinking too much water or other fluids.
+In simple words, water intoxication or water toxaemia in infants is a condition that occurs when the body becomes overhydrated by drinking too much water or other fluids.
 Excess amounts of water can disrupt a baby’s sodium and electrolyte levels and can prove to be fatal for the baby’s health.
 As much as possible, refrain from giving any extra water to babies as breastmilk or formula milk meets their water requirements.
+This can prevent water intoxication in infants.

 What Are the Causes of Water Intoxication?